Major Thoroughfare & Freeway Plan (MTFP)

 Annually, the City produces the Major Thoroughfare and Freeway Plan (MTFP).
 In compiling the MTFP, the City listens to developers and neighborhoods about such issues as congestion, mobility and future development plans.
 In that plan, the city identifies sections of roadways (either thoroughfares or major collectors) that are in need of expansion, either by lengthening or widening.
 The plan serves as notice to the public for developing land adjacent to the identified roads.

-MTFP Policy Statement (last amended on March 2015)
+MTFP Policy Statement (amended March 2023)

 Street Hierarchy System

 Ever wonder how the City decides which roads to widen, how to set speed limits, and how to set building setbacks?
 The answer is a Street Hierarchy System.

 The system uses several factors to classify streets into one of four categories:

 - Length of road

 - Possibility of expansion, including manmade and natural barriers

 Major Thoroughfares are divided into two classifications; Principal Thoroughfare and Thoroughfare.
 Major Thoroughfares are those streets designed for fast, heavy traffic, and are intended to serve as traffic arteries of considerable length and continuity throughout the community.
 The location of these streets is based on a grid system covering the area within the City’s jurisdiction, which provides a theoretical spacing of Major Thoroughfares at one mile intervals.

 1) Principal Thoroughfares are public streets that accumulate traffic from collector streets and other Major Thoroughfares for distribution to the freeway system.
 They may be a highway and typically provide a high degree of mobility for long distance trips.
 Principal Thoroughfares generally serve high-volume travel corridors that connect major generators of traffic such as: the central business district, other large employment centers, suburban commercial centers, large industrial centers, major residential communities, and other major activity centers within the urban area.